 As a requirement of the Children (Education and Care Services National Law Application) Act 2010 and Education and Care Services National Regulations 2011 Children’s Services are required to have a range of Policies and Procedures which guide the operation, management and day to day practices of the service.

-Our Policy, Guideline and Procedures are available at the following locations:
+These documents are available at the following locations:

-- The Coordination Unit Office - 71 Boardman Rd, Bowral
+- The Coordination Unit Office, 71 Boardman Rd, Bowral

-- Each individual Family Day Care Educator's residence.
+- Each individual Family Day Care educator's residence.

 Overriding Council Governance and Management Policy & Guidelines